The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Results

-Previous studies have tested the critical viscosity estimate for different overdensities, but the results deviated from the predictions at high overdensities since they did not consider the difference in momentum \citep[e.g.][]{Esch_1957, Roediger_2013}.
+Previous studies have tested the critical viscosity estimate for different overdensities, but the results deviated from the predictions at high overdensities since they did not consider the difference in momentum \citep[e.g.,][]{Esch_1957, Roediger_2013}.
 For high overdensities each fluid carries a very different momentum (inertia) which viscosity needs to compensate for.
 By using an harmonic (weighted) mean, we are taking this effect into account.

-To test the dependence of a critical viscosity on the overdensity $\chi$, we ran different simulations changing the value of $\chi$ and measure the critical viscosity in each case, using the 2D setup described in \S \ref{sec:planar_slab}.
-Since we use a unique dynamic viscosity in our setup, we quantify the critical dynamic viscosity (equation \ref{eqn:critical_eta}).
-Fig.~\ref{fig:crit_visc_chi} shows the numerical results (red dots) normalized to the Spitzer value of viscosity at $T=10^6$~K, together with different methods to average the kinematic viscosity besides the harmonic mean (black line): considering only the low density fluid $\bar{\nu} = \eta/\rho_{\rm h}$ (blue line); considering only the high density fluid $\bar{\nu} = \eta/\rho_{\rm c}$ (red line); and doing an arithmetic mean $\bar{\nu} = (\nu_{\rm h} + \nu_{\rm c}) / 2$ (green line).
+To test the dependence of a critical viscosity on the overdensity $\chi$, we ran different simulations changing the value of $\chi$ and measure the critical viscosity in each case, using the 2D setup described in Sect. \ref{sec:planar_slab}.
+Since we included a unique dynamic viscosity in our setup, we quantified the critical dynamic viscosity (Eq. \ref{eqn:critical_eta}).
+Figure~\ref{fig:crit_visc_chi} shows the numerical results (red dots) normalized to the Spitzer value of viscosity at $T=10^6$~K, together with different methods to average the kinematic viscosity besides the harmonic mean (black line): considering only the low density fluid $\bar{\nu} = \eta/\rho_{\rm h}$ (blue line); considering only the high density fluid $\bar{\nu} = \eta/\rho_{\rm c}$ (red line); and finding an arithmetic mean $\bar{\nu} = (\nu_{\rm h} + \nu_{\rm c}) / 2$ (green line).

 The cold medium becomes denser when increasing the density contrast.
-This has two effects: \textit{(i)} the cold medium has a much lower kinematic viscosity $\nu_{\rm c} = \eta/\rho_{\rm c}$. \textit{(ii)} The cold medium carries much more momentum than the hot medium.
-For the high overdensity flows $\chi \gg 1$ we consider, it is a good approximation that the viscosity of the cold gas is negligible (as we show explicitly in \S\ref{sec:hot_vs_cold_viscosity}, the hot gas viscosity is what matters), but that it contains almost all the momentum.
-Thus, the critical viscosity increases with overdensity, $\eta_{\rm crit} \propto \chi$ (equation~\ref{eqn:critical_eta} and Fig.~\ref{fig:crit_visc_chi}), because the total momentum in the flow is higher and stronger friction is required to have an effect.
+This has two effects: \textit{(i)} the cold medium has a much lower kinematic viscosity, $\nu_{\rm c} = \eta/\rho_{\rm c}$. \textit{(ii)} The cold medium carries much more momentum than the hot medium.
+For the high overdensity flows $\chi \gg 1$ we consider here, it is a good approximation to assume that the viscosity of the cold gas is negligible (as we show explicitly in Sect. \ref{sec:hot_vs_cold_viscosity}, the hot gas viscosity is what matters), but that it contains almost all the momentum.
+Thus, the critical viscosity increases with overdensity, $\eta_{\rm crit} \propto \chi$ (see Eq.~\ref{eqn:critical_eta} and Fig.~\ref{fig:crit_visc_chi}) because the total momentum in the flow is higher and stronger friction is required to have an effect.